Back to projects

 Mapped Archetype User Flows — Complex Personas to Simplified Workflow Archetypes

-After aligning on the workflow architecture, I structured the design work around two core experiences: the end-user workflow interface and the technical configuration experience.
+Defined the overall design approach by deconstructing the workflow system into two core experiences; the end-user workflow interface and the technical configuration layer.

 Wireframe grid showing page structure